Summary

 - Meta is said to be planning to restart its stablecoin business in the second half of this year.

-- Meta is said to be reviewing a plan to lower regulatory risk by introducing stablecoins indirectly via third-party payment providers rather than issuing one itself.
+- This time, Meta is said to be considering introducing stablecoins indirectly through third-party payment providers rather than issuing them directly, as a way to reduce regulatory risk.

 JH Kim